underscoreglook/SD-Remix/readme.md

 Second, it will copy all the game files in "chars", "stages", and "menus" to a sdr build folder.
 It will also copy the dol file to the system folder in that sdr build folder.

+Third, it will build other system files, in particular, the Game's TOC and ISO Header files.

+### "full" target
+This target builds every other target below

+### 'iso' target
+This target builds a playable ISO in the build directory as "game.iso".

+### 'diosmios' target
+This target builds a folder in the build directory called "DiosMiosFiles", which contains files that can be copied into a Dios Mios compatible folder containing Super Smash Brothers Melee to turn it into SD Remix.

+### 'xdelta' target
+This builds an ISO, just like the ISO target, but then also creates xdelta patches with the base being various Melee ISOs.
+This uses version specific Melee ISOs and creates xdelta files in the build directory of the form "SDR 1.0[v].xdelta", where "[v]" is the version number of the ISO it's based of off.

 # File Structure